Exclusive: Hong Kong tells foreign governments to stop accepting special British passport

 Britain handed its former colony back to Chinese rule in 1997 with guarantees its core freedoms, extensive autonomy and capitalist way of life would be protected.

-Reporting By Greg Torode and Anne Marie Roantree in Hong Kong, additional reporting by Krisztina Than in Hungary, Antoni Slodkowski in Tokyo, Hyonhee Shin in South Korea, Praveen Menon in New Zealand, Simon Johnson in Sweden and Crispian Balmer in Italy; Editing by Simon Cameron-Moore and Hugh Lawson
+Reporting By Greg Torode and Anne Marie Roantree in Hong Kong, additional reporting by Krisztina Than in Hungary, Antoni Slodkowski in Tokyo, Hyonhee Shin in South Korea, Praveen Menon in New Zealand, Simon Johnson in Sweden, Guy Faulconbridge in London and Crispian Balmer in Italy; Editing by Simon Cameron-Moore, Hugh Lawson and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.